 What To Expect

-Sailboat “Eleni” is a 57-foot sailing yacht which holds 25 – 36 people.
-As such it is one of the larger boats of its kind operating in Milos.
+Sailboat “Eleni” was a 57-foot sailing yacht which held 25 – 36 people.
+As such it was one of the larger boats of its kind operating in Milos.
 When we were there it didn’t feel too full & there was plenty of space for those who wanted to enjoy the sun or shelter in the shade.
-In August 2018, the tour was €90 per person (cash only), payable on the day (prices may change so please check before going).
+When I visited, the tour was €90 per person (cash only), payable on the day (prices may change so please check before going).
 We started the tour at 9.30am from Adamas port & arrived back at 7pm.
 The crew were excellent & we were well looked after, informed, fed & entertained by our excellent guides Palmeta & George.

 The extras on the tour included the use of masks for swimming (no snorkels) & photos taken by Palmeta throughout the day with a GoPro.
 This included underwater pictures, all provided on a CD at the end of the day.
 For all others, this meant returning to the port after 10pm to pick it up.
 As we were staying at Eleni’s place, they were delivered to our door!

 The food throughout the day cruise was all freshly prepared & delicious.
 It included pre-breakfast (cake), breakfast (sandwich), pre-lunch (bread & salami), lunch (pasta with tuna & tomato sauce), ice cream & as much wine, ouzo, soft drinks & water as you cared to drink.
 As long as they know a day before they can also provide a vegetarian option.

 What Are The Highlights of a Milos Boat Tour?